Samuel-Russell/Google-Earth-Engine/README.md

 Exporting_Data.js - Javascript code providing an GEE example for exporting data.

+Detecting_Ice_Phenology.js - JavaScript code to detect if thermokarst lakes are frozen to the ground, based on SAR remote sensing methods.

 **Data sources used in the code examples:**
 - Landsat 8 Collection 1 Tier 1 8-Day NDSI Composite, credit: Landsat-8 image courtesy of the U.S. Geological Survey